A class number (or class mark) is the series of numbers and letters found on the spine of a resource to indicate where to find it in the Library.

 Although you should use the databases and Discover to search across a range of publications for relevant journal articles, the following publications have been of particular use to other students and professionals:

-Beckett Books Extra allows you to make suggestions of resources for the Library to purchase.
-It is your opportunity to influence the development of the Library's collections, and can be useful if you are looking for information on a very specific topic - for example, for a dissertation or other piece of independent research. follow the link below to make a recommendation.
+Request an ebook allows you to make suggestions of resources for the Library to purchase.
+It is your opportunity to influence the development of the Library's collections, and can be useful if you are looking for information on a very specific topic - for example, for a dissertation or other piece of independent research.